 For help understanding, drafting, or enforcing a prenuptial agreement, look no further than the experienced attorneys at our firm for answers to all your questions and guidance through every step of the process.

 In the past, anything purchased in contemplation of marriage—such as a home or car—would qualify as marital property and therefore be subject to division in a divorce.
 However, changes to Illinois law in the last several years established that only purchases made during marriage qualify as marital property.
 This is one reason why prenuptial agreements are becoming so much more widely used.

 The main goal of a premarital agreement is to determine how assets will be divided in the event of a divorce.
-They may also address issues like:
+They may address issues like:

-Because of the severity of these regulations, it may be very important to work with an experienced Will County prenuptial agreement attorney during the drafting and review process of such an agreement.
-In addition to advocating for their client’s rights in prenuptial agreement process, qualified prenuptial agreement lawyers in Will County may also help ensure the agreement adheres to the nuances of prenuptial agreement law and precedent.
+Because of the severity of these regulations, it is important to speak with an experienced attorney during the drafting and review process of a “prenup”.
+In addition to advocating for your rights, our qualified prenuptial agreement lawyers in Will County can also help ensure the agreement adheres to the nuances of prenuptial agreement law and precedent in Illinois

 Whether you are considering a prenuptial agreement or actively involved in drafting one, working with a seasoned lawyer is often an essential part of the process.
 Given the matters a prenuptial agreement may cover, there are typically too many important details involved to risk trying to navigate the process on your own—not to mention, itcould compromise your rights now and in the future.